 "What I love about this business is collaboration, story-telling and problem solving.
 Our role as a department is to help bring together a dynamic visual story in collaboration with every other creator behind the scenes, we are part of a whole with a shared vision.
-My continuing pursuit is to find the harmony between the visions of the team and my own creative inspiration "
+My continuing pursuit is to find the harmony between the visions of the collective and my own creative inspiration "

 Tracey Henton is an expressive visual storyteller across film, commercial, television and editorial, with an impeccable skill-set that spans beauty, spfx, period and contemporary work.
 She is a thoughtful department head with well-honed instincts for creating nuanced characters, nurturing a flow of creativity between departments, and establishing a calm, happy trailer where talent can relax into their role prep.